More Information About Personal Loans

 There are two main types of financing to consider:

 A secured personal loan requires the borrower to submit some form of collateral.
 This collateral needs to be either material with value or legitimate cash.
 From the lenders perspective, a secured loan has a safety net to fall back on if the borrower defaults.
 From the other perspective, the borrower takes on a bit more risk since they can lose this collateral.
 These are less common with some lenders, but they do exist as options.

 The more common unsecured option comes with much more risk (and consequently, higher interest rates).
 The lender takes on much more accountability with an unsecured loan, so the application approval process is a bit stricter for unsecured personal loans than its secured counterpart.
 In short, these loans are not backed by anything, so borrowers need to have excellent credit if they want the best rates on an unsecured personal loan.

 A new sort of subset of an unsecured personal loan is the peer-to-peer financing.
-Many of the best online companies are based on peer-to-peer lending.
-A peer-to-peer product is backed by multiple third-party investors who have invested through the servicer.
-A peer-to-peer model transfers the risk from the loan servicer to the multiple third-party investors who happen to be involved with the financing.
+Many of the best online companies operate in a peer-to-peer marketplace.
+A peer-to-peer product is backed by multiple third-party investors who have invested through a lending partner, who may also service the loans.

 What is a Personal Loan Used for?